Tuesday, 17 March 2026

 No. Days: 2

-Day 1: 71km
+Day 1: 72km

 Day 2: 79km

 Elevation: 910m of total climb over 2 days which is moderate.
-The only real climb is up to Brill early on the second day as the route always keeps you north of the Chilterns.
+The only real climb is up to Brill early on the second day as the route always keeps you north of the Chiltern Hills.
 If you wanted a more demanding route you could avoid Marsworth and instead drop down to Cholesbury on the return as this takes you into the Chilterns.

 Hotels